Office: 401 Mathematical Sciences

-I am an Associate Professor of Mathematics at Oklahoma State University, and I am also the department's Associate Head for Lower-Division Instruction.
+I am a Professor and Head of the Department of Mathematics at Oklahoma State University.
 My research interest is commutative algebra.
 Here are my vita and publication list.

-I am not teaching this spring.
+I am not teaching in the 2018-9 academic year.
 For the past several falls, I have taught MATH 5902, the TA preparation course for new math graduate students.

 I spent 2004-2007 as a postdoc in the math department at the University of Missouri.
 I finished my Ph.D. in mathematics at Cornell University in the summer of 2004.
 At Cornell, I worked with Mike Stillman, studying Hilbert functions and the minimal graded free resolutions associated to them.
 I frequently use the computer algebra system Macaulay2, written by Dan Grayson and Mike Stillman.

 In 1999, I graduated with degrees in mathematics and economics from the University of Illinois at Urbana-Champaign.
 While at Illinois, I got interested in commutative algebra thanks to Graham Evans, my undergraduate mentor.
 I am originally from Lawrence, Kansas, and I graduated from Lawrence High School in 1995.